 - Leave any remaining stuck-on debris until the cooking surface cools completely.
 Then, before using the stovetop again, follow the tips above for deep cleaning the glass surface to remove burnt-on food.
 Your quick response should eliminate the debris before it has a chance to get any worse.

 Now that you know how to clean a glass stovetop, you can keep this kitchen appliance looking great for many years to come.
-Molly Maid has more kitchen cleaning tips to help you keep your own house clean, or you can arrange for professional house cleaning services near you at: contact your local Molly Maid or call us at (800) 654-9647 today for a free estimate!
+Molly Maid has more kitchen cleaning tips to help you keep your own house clean, or you can arrange for professional house cleaning services near you.
+Contact your local Molly Maid today for a free estimate!